muratk5n/thirdwave/en/2022/02/h2-safety.md

 pool on the ground, potentially contaminating water sources and soil, or creating a catastrophe if ignited.

-Fossil fuels pose significant health and environmental safety threats when leaked, spilled, or combusted.
+Polluting fuels pose significant health and environmental safety threats when leaked, spilled, or combusted.
 Hydrogen leaks are non-toxic, this is in steep contrast to other fuels.
 If diesel gets into the waterways, it can cause serious pollution to rivers, streams and